connyay/connyay.github.io/_posts/2014-09-18-openshift-from-code-workaround.md

 title: A workaround for --from-code on openshift
 ---

 I have been unable to get the `--from-code` flag to work on openshift...
 I may be doing something incorrectly, but I am not sure.
-Everytime attempt I make results in 504 errors and an overall bad time.
+Every attempt I make results in 504 errors and an overall bad time.

 Here is what I am talking about:
 `rhc create-app <app-name> "http://cartreflect-claytondev.rhcloud.com/reflect?github=connyay/openshift-node-diy" --from-code https://github.com/connyay/rh-labs-angular.git`